Ranchordas Pagi: Career

-Ranchoddas Pagi's life changed when, at the age of 58, he was appointed the police guide by the Banaskantha Superintendent of Police, Vanraj Singh Jhala.
+Ranchoddas Pagi's life changed when, aged 58, he was appointed the police guide by the Banaskantha Superintendent of Police, Vanraj Singh Jhala.

-He was recruited by the Indian Army.
+He was recruited by the Indian Army as a scout.

 The Pakistani army captured many villages in the Kutch area just before the Indo-Pakistani War of 1965.
 Pagi went into the captured areas to gather information from both villagers and his own relatives.
 This greatly assisted the Indian army.
 In one of his most remarkable achievements, Ranchod Pagi traced the location of 1200 enemy soldiers hiding in the wilderness in utter darkness.
 He also helped the Indian army capture several key posts during the 1965 and 1971 wars with Pakistan.
 His efforts during the wars of 1965 and 1971 are said to have saved thousands of Indian soldiers.

 Manekshaw In His Last Times Kept Remembering This Old Man Called 'Pagi'.
 In 2008, Field Marshal Sam Manekshaw was admitted to Wellington Hospital, Tamil Nadu.
 He often kept taking a name 'Pagi-Pagi' during the days of his ill-health and semi-conscious state.
 The doctors asked one day, "Sir, who is this Paagi?"

 This story is based on what Field Marshal Sam Bahadur himself narrated.
 In 1971, India had won the war.
 General Manekshaw was in Dhaka and ordered that Pagi be invited for dinner that day.
 A chopper was sent.
 While boarding the chopper, a bag belonging to Pagi remained left on the ground and the chopper was turned back to pick it up.
 The officers opened the bag before placing it in the helicopter as per the rules and were stunned because it had two rotis, onions and a dish of gram flour (gathiya).
 One half of the meal was eaten by Sam Manekshaw and the other by Pagi for dinner.

 The guide's skill was such that after seeing the footprints of the camel, he used to tell how many men are riding on it.
 By looking at the footprints of humans, he used to guess their weight, their age and how far they must have gone.
 His estimations had the exactness of a computer analyst.